waffle-iron/mesos-azure-do/README.md

   >Note: DNS_PREFIX=dfwtalent in templates should be appended with a '-'  "value": "dfwtalent-"

 4. npm install  (** Installs Azure-CLI and setups up the DCOS Cluster)
-  >Note: The azure subscription must ahve the proper Resource Providers registered.
+  >Note: The azure subscription must have the proper Resource Providers registered.
 (Batch, Compute, ContainerService, KeyValut, Network, Storage)

 5. npm start (** Connects to Master)
   >Note: This step should be done in a new terminal window as step 6 requires you be connected.